LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 * You will get an email from GitHub letting you know your GitHub Person Access Token is about to expire
 * You can get a new token and start a new build within a few minutes - even on your phone: [GitHub Update](gh-update.md#github-update-summary)

+!!! tip "Expect Updates"
+    Plans are in progress to configure the GitHub action to automatically build every 60 days.
+Once this is in place, then you won't need to worry about building every 90 days.
+But these are just plans right now.

 ## Prerequisites